Cardi B Calls Her Daughter A ‘Slice Of Heaven’

 “You cannot just travel with your baby all the time like they get sick,” she explains about traveling the world with Kulture.

 This past weekend, B performed at Coachella Festival and her daughter wasn’t with her this time.
 She and Selena Gomez both hit the stage with DJ Snake to perform their smash hit, “Taki Taki.”
-This was a year after Cardi’s set at the 2018 event was one of the highlights.
+This was a year after Cardi’s set at the 2018 event which was one of the highlights.
 She was heavily pregnant with Kulture when she appeared last year.
 The Inquisitr reported her performance with Gomez over the weekend.

 Recently, Cardi got her own life-size sculpture after Spotify created the Pantheon.
 They honor the biggest breakthrough artists of the year who are making an undeniable impact on hip-hop music.
 The Inquisitr announced the news with Juice WRLD, Jaden Smith, and Gunna also being inducted.